|

 then peeled back off.
 The instructions on the tube of Liquid

 Nails recommend this for faster drying.
-When the sheet is
+When the sheet is peeled

-back in place and then it is stuck permanently. |
+and then it is stuck permanently. |

-| The edges of the plastic sheet are hard to
+The edges of the plastic sheet are hard to

 discern in this photo.
-Note the hole around the shower faucet
+Note the hole around the shower faucet is

-is a little off-center.
+a little off-center.
 This small mistake caused no problems.

 Whew! |